 Fruit works well as an occasional treat that is offered once a day or several times a week.
-Keep the portion size small since fruit is high in sugar; a small wedge of orange or apple, several blueberries, or a thin slice of banana is perfectly adequate.
+Kiwis, strawberries and citrus have high levels of vitamin C. Keep the portion size small since fruit is high in sugar; a small wedge of orange or apple, several blueberries or a thin slice of banana is perfectly adequate.

 Introduce new fruits and veggies gradually to avoid diarrhea.
-If your guinea pig develops loose stool, reduce the amount of fresh produce for several days, then reintroduce it in very small portions.
+If your guinea pig develops loose stool, reduce the amount of fresh produce for several days, then reintroduce it in smaller portions.

 Time for treats

 There are a variety of commercial treats marketed for guinea pigs and other small animals.
-Loaded with artificial sweeteners such as high fructose corn syrup, fructose or sucrose, they provide little nutritional value and lots of empty calories.
+Most are loaded with artificial sweeteners such as high fructose corn syrup, fructose or sucrose and provide little nutritional value with lots of empty calories.

 Multivitamins and mineral wheels